 Away Friendly Pubs near the Etihad Stadium

 There are few pubs near the ground and none can be described as “away friendly.”
-The Bradford Inn, on Bradford Road is about a 10 minute walk from the ground and is recommended, though very busy on match days.
+The Bradford Inn, on Bradford Road, is about a 10-minute walk from the ground and is recommended, though very busy on match days.
 Several visiting fans have recommended the city centre as the best place to drink.
-The Printworks, near Victoria Station offers numerous bars and an excellent choice of food.
-Although a 20 minute walk from the ground, it is only a 5 minute cab ride.
-Apparently, the Queen Victoria, at the bottom of Grey Mare Lane, should be avoided at all costs.
+The Printworks, near Victoria Station, offers numerous bars and an excellent choice of food.
+Although a 20-minute walk from the ground, it is only a 5-minute cab ride.
+Apparently, Queen Victoria, at the bottom of Grey Mare Lane, should be avoided at all costs.

 Hotels near the Etihad Stadium